Arm span

+Arm span and functional reach is important in football and many other sports.

 Arm span or reach (sometimes referred to as wingspan, or spelled armspan) is the physical measurement of the length from one end of an individual's arms (measured at the fingertips) to the other when raised parallel to the ground at shoulder height at a 90° angle.
 The arm span measurement is usually very close to the person's height.
 Age, sex, and ethnicity have to be taken into account to best predict height from arm span.
-Arm span is sometimes used when a height measurement is needed but the individual cannot stand on a traditional stadiometer or against a wall due to abnormalities of the back or legs, such as scoliosis, osteoporosis, amputations, or those who are confined to a bed or wheelchair.
-Other, possibly more accurate measuring techniques include knee length or recumbent length when possible.
+Arm span may be used as a height measurement when it cannot be obtained for health reasons.